hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/vue-apollo/tutorial-site/content/introduction.md

 title: "Course introduction"
 ---

-This course is a concise and powerful introduction to GraphQL for Vue developers.
+GraphQL is becoming the new way to use APIs in modern web and mobile apps.

+However, learning new things always takes time and without getting your hands dirty it’s very hard to understand the nuances of a new technology.

+So, we put together a powerful and concise course that will introduce you to GraphQL and integrating GraphQL into your frontend stack, in the shortest amount of time possible.

-We’ve structured this course to cover fundamental concepts of both GraphQL and using GraphQL in Vue, in the shortest amount of time possible.
-The course is light on opinions so that once you grok the fundamentals you can go on to choose your favourite tools and tailor your workflow.
+We will explore the fundamentals of GraphQL and the especially things that make GraphQL suitable for modern applications, like its realtime capabilities!
+The course is light on opinions so that once you grok the fundamentals you can go on to choose your favorite libraries, tools and tailor your workflow.

 ## Key topics and takeways: